GlPortal/specification/formats/material.md

 # Material Definition Format Specification
 ## File
 A material definition starts with the xml declaration and the map tag.
+The file extension is xml.
 ```xml
 <?xml version="1.0" ?>
 <material>